-The customers have benefited as a result of the high quality of delivery and supportstringent information security practices and flexible and proactive approach.
+Customers have benefited as a result of the high quality of delivery and supportstringent information security practices and flexible and proactive approach.
 TheCompany's understanding of customer's business and technology landscape enables it toprovide comprehensive multi-service solutions along with cost reduction for the customer.This has resulted in high levels of customer delight and repeat business.
 Implementing thebest in class processes and providing training on it has enabled the organization andpeople to be methodical and process driven.
 The usage of latest technologies and industrybest practices has improved delivery capability and added business value.
 Focus on qualityand automation has resulted in cost reduction and improved productivity within theorganization.

 Company focused on Corporate Governance

-The composition of the Board of Directors comprises eminent professionals in their respectivefields with rich experience in policy-making and strategy formulation.
-All the majorcommittees of the Board are headed by Independent Directors and the Company has followedCadbury Committee's and Kotak Committee's recommendation of having two different individualsas Chairman & CEO for several years.
-The Company was the winner of the prestigiousGolden Peacock Award for excellence in Corporate Governance for the year 2011 2015 and 2018 andwon the Special Commendation in the year 2009 and 2013.
+The Company's Board of Directors comprises eminent professionals in their respectivefields with rich experience in policy-making and strategy formulation.
+All the majorcommittees of the Board are headed by Independent Directors and the Company has followedCadbury Committee's and Kotak Committee recommendation of having two different individualsas Chairman & CEO for several years.
+The Company was the winner of the prestigiousGolden Peacock Award for excellence in Corporate Governance for the year FY 2011 FY 2015and FY 2018 and won the Special Commendation in FY 2009 and FY 2013.

 The details of risk faced by the Company and mitigation measures are discussed indetail in the Management Discussion and Analysis section of this Annual Report.

 In today's environment Company's Business Assets Directors & Officers Employeesare exposed to financial risks mainly arising out of claims from customers third partiesregulators employees as well as stakeholders.
 In order to mitigate the financial impactthat can emanate from such unforeseen risks the company sufficiently insures itself undervarious policies like Workers Compensation and Employers Liability Commercial GeneralLiability Errors & Omissions Cyber Liability Crime Employment Practices LiabilityDirectors & Officers Liability Property Insurance to name a few.
 Given the evolvingnature of the business and the associated risks individual policy needs and coverage arereviewed on an ongoing basis and changes are effected as deemed prudent.
 Additionally theCompany has also taken Insurance for employees and their dependents to safeguard thefinancial interests of the employees and their families in case of unforeseen events likehospitalization accident and death.

-The internal auditor monitors and evaluates the efficacy and adequacy of internalcontrol system in the Company its compliance with operating systems accountingprocedures and policies at all locations of the Company and its subsidiaries.
+The internal auditor monitors and evaluates the efficiency and adequacy of internalcontrol system in the Company its compliance with operating systems accountingprocedures and policies at all locations of the Company and its subsidiaries.
 Based on thereport of internal auditor process owners undertake corrective action in their respectiveareas and thereby strengthen the controls.
 Significant audit observations and correctiveactions proposed to fix the observations are presented to the Audit Committee of theBoard.

-Further details on internal financial control are included in the ManagementDiscussion and Analysis which form part of this report.
+Further details regarding internal financial Control are included in the ManagementDiscussion and Analysis which form part of this report.
 Report of statutory auditor onthe internal financial control is also included in this report on page 179.

 Fresher Training Program (FTP)